Invermay

 Invermay is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Invermay's dwelling structure, as per the latest Census, consisted of 75.5% houses and 24.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Tas. had 82.1% houses and 17.9% other dwellings.
-Home ownership in Invermay was 24.1%, with the remainder being mortgaged (24.1%) or rented (51.8%).
-The median monthly mortgage repayment in Invermay was $1,092, below Non-Metro Tas.'s average of $1,300.
-The median weekly rent figure for Invermay was $285, compared to Non-Metro Tas.'s $280.
-Nationally, Invermay's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Non-Metro Tas., in comparison, had 82.1% houses and 17.9% other dwellings.
+Home ownership in Invermay stood at 24.1%, with mortgaged dwellings also at 24.1% and rented ones at 51.8%.
+The median monthly mortgage repayment was $1,092, lower than Non-Metro Tas.'s average of $1,300.
+The median weekly rent in Invermay was $285, compared to Non-Metro Tas.'s $280.
+Nationally, Invermay's mortgage repayments were significantly lower at $1,092 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing